seia-soto/adshield-defuser/README.md

 You should install `Buffer` ponyfill or polyfill for your runtime if required.
 We use `npm:buffer` in our implementation, but never included in the box.

-See next section: Cross-platform API support on Browser APIs for more information more for information.
+See next section: Cross-platform API support on Browser APIs for more information.

 ### Cross-platform API support on Browser APIs